saikatb/Customer_Segmentation_Recommendation/Customer_Segmentation_Kmeans_CLustering.md

 2. Only (1.85) % of customers (Spendthrifts) are repeated buyers and the buy in the higher range.
 3. (9.68 %) of customers (Avg Spenders) are more or less frequent buyers.

-So in order to increase ROI, sellers must concentrate on Spendthrifts and Avg Spenders and they should do the promotion of those proucts which these 2 categories of customers buy but seller should promote those products more which are consumed by Tightwads.
+So in order to increase ROI, sellers must concentrate on **Spendthrifts** and **Avg Spenders** customer type and they should do the promotion of those proucts which these 2 categories of customers buy.
+At the same time seller should not forget those products more which are consumed by Tightwads.
 Because at the end of the day 88.46% of the product consumption been done by these Tightwads.

 ```python